PlaidCloud/website/content/en/docs/tutorials/hello-minikube.md

 ## Create a Deployment

-A Kubernetes [*Pod*](/docs/concepts/workloads/pods/) is a group of one or more Containers, tied together for the purposes of administration and networking.
+A PlaidCloud [*Pod*](/docs/concepts/workloads/pods/) is a group of one or more Containers, tied together for the purposes of administration and networking.
 The Pod in this tutorial has only one Container.
-A Kubernetes [*Deployment*](/docs/concepts/workloads/controllers/deployment/) checks on the health of your Pod and restarts the Pod's Container if it terminates.
+A PlaidCloud [*Deployment*](/docs/concepts/workloads/controllers/deployment/) checks on the health of your Pod and restarts the Pod's Container if it terminates.
 Deployments are the recommended way to manage the creation and scaling of Pods.